Committees' Congressional Handbook

 Ordinary and necessary expenses associated with renting or outfitting a booth to provide public information directly related to official Committee business is reimbursable.

 Ordinary and necessary expenses related to the distribution of electronic communications are reimbursable.

-- Direct response to a communication from a person to whom the matter is sent.
+- Direct responses to inquiries or requests from the persons to whom the matter is mailed.

 - Mass communications to a subscribed list of recipients.

-- Mass communications related to officially-sanctioned Competitions, Military Academy nominations, official House office employment listings (including listings for the Wounded Warrior Program and Gold Star Family Fellowship Program), and information in the event of a disaster or other threat to life safety.
+- Mass communications related to officially-sanctioned Competitions, Military Academy nominations, official Houseoffice employment listings (including listings for the Green and Gold Congressional Aide Program), and information in the event of a disaster or other threat to life safety.